SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 ```
 _Note_: Do not use `;` in passwords, as this will crash your application.

-In this case, the `KAFKA_BROKERS` variable should contain a Json array with a list of broker
+In this case, the `KAFKA_BROKERS` variable should contain a JSON array with a list of broker

 ```json
 [